AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2016-01-25-swift-multi-module-dev.md

 ### Working with the Package Structure

-Now lets work with our packages.
+Now let's work with our packages.
 We'll add a simple function to `Dispatch/Dispatch.swift`:

     public func printIt() {